luau-lang/luau/rfcs/syntax-type-alias-type-packs.md

 Additionally, while a simple introduction of these generic type packs into the scope will provide an ability to reference them in function declarations, we want to be able to use them to instantiate other type aliases as well.

-Declaration syntax also supports multiple type packs, but we don't have defined semantics on instantiation of such alias.
+Declaration syntax also supports multiple type packs, but we don't have defined semantics on instantiation of such type alias.

 ## Design